What is Delta-State Computing?

 current_state = initial_state XOR accumulator

-This single equation replaces read-modify-write cycles, cache coherence protocols, lock hierarchies, and consensus algorithms.
+This single equation replaces read-modify-write cycles, cache coherence protocols, lock hierarchies, and consensus algorithms in suitable state paths.
 Every read is a reconstruction.
 Every write is a delta accumulated into a shared register.
-The result is always consistent, always convergent, and mathematically proven correct.
+The algebraic result is consistent and convergent within the modeled assumptions.

 The term "delta-state computing" was coined by the ATOMiK project to describe this architecture.
-It draws from delta-state CRDTs, XOR-based error correction, and algebraic group theory, but synthesizes them into something new: a universal state primitive that works from Python scripts to custom RISC-V silicon.
+It draws from delta-state CRDTs, XOR-based error correction, and algebraic group theory, but synthesizes them into something new: a state primitive that can be explored in software and mapped toward FPGA/RTL prototype paths.

 The key insight is that state does not need to be stored.
 In every Von Neumann machine, state lives in memory cells and must be explicitly read, modified, and written back.
-Delta-state computing eliminates this paradigm.
+Delta-state computing offers a different paradigm.
 State is a function of two values, and changes compose algebraically rather than sequentially.

 This is not an incremental improvement.
 It is a different computational model with different performance characteristics, different security properties, and different scaling behavior.